-Laichen is presently at the University of Waterloo where he is enrolled in Honours Mathematics/Financial Analysis and Risk Management.
-Eventually he also plans to add a minor in Actuarial Science.
-He’s made a point to surround himself with like-minded people and is an active member of FARMA, a club for students pursuing their interests in Financial Analysis and Risk Management.
-As for his future goal – Laichen has indicated that he can be found in New York City – on Wall Street.
+Lai Chen is presently at the University of Waterloo, enrolled in Honours Mathematics/Financial Analysis and Risk Management, with plans to add a minor in actuarial science.
+He’s an active member of FARMA, a club for students pursuing their interests in financial analysis and risk management.
+As for his future, Lai Chen says to look for him in New York City – on Wall Street.

 Melissa Luo Burnaby Central